-Circular 141 specifies that the business of "cash loan" which is characterized by the lack of specific consumption scenarios, designated purposes, targeted users and collateral may be subject to inspection and rectification.
-We do not believe any of the loans originated through our platform are prohibited under Circular 141, as they do not have all of the four characteristics of cash loans or engage in facilitating of excessive borrowing, granting credits repeatedly to individual borrowers, collecting abnormally high interest rates and violating privacy as defined under Circular 141.
+Circular 141 specifies that the business of "cash loans" which is characterized by the lack of specific consumption scenarios, designated purposes, targeted users and collateral, may be subject to inspection and rectification.
+We do not believe any of the loans originated or facilitated through our platform are prohibited under Circular 141, as they do not have all of the four characteristics of cash loans, neither are they used to facilitate excessive borrowing, grant credits repeatedly to individual borrowers, collect abnormally high interest rates and intrude on privacy as defined under Circular 141.
 However, in the absence of an authoritative interpretation of the key requirements or characteristics of cash loan, especially whether the definition of cash loan requires all the four characteristics or just any of the four characteristics, we cannot assure you that our existing practices would not be deemed to violate any relevant laws, rules and regulations that are applicable to our business practices.
 We may be required to cease or modify any such "cash loans" to comply with Circular 141 and any other future laws and regulations, which may materially and adversely affect our business and prospects.

-In addition, Circular 141 further stipulates that a banking financial institution that offers cash loans through loan facilitation is prohibited from (i) accepting credit enhancement or other similar services from third parties that lack requisite licenses to provide guarantees; (ii) outsourcing credit assessment, risk control and other key functions to a loan facilitation operator; and (iii) allowing the loan facilitation operator to charge any interest or fees from the borrower.
-If a financial institution violates the aforementioned rules and provisions, the regulatory authorities may enforce business suspensions, compulsory enforcements, cancellation of qualifications or supervise the rectifications.
+In addition, Circular 141 further stipulates that a banking financial institution that offers cash loans through loan facilitation is prohibited from (i) accepting credit enhancement or other similar services from third parties that lack requisite licenses to provide guarantees; (ii) outsourcing credit assessment, risk management and other key functions to a loan facilitation operator; and (iii) allowing the loan facilitation operator to charge any interest or fees from the borrower.
+If a financial institution violates the aforementioned rules and provisions, the regulatory authorities may pursue compulsory enforcement, suspend its business,, cancellation of qualifications or supervise the rectifications.
 If the circumstances are extremely serious, such financial institution's business license may be cancelled.
 For a discussion of Circular 141, please see "Item 4.
-Information on the Company-B. Business Overview-Regulation-Regulation on Online Finance Services Industry-Regulations on the business of cash loans."
+Information on the Company-B. Business Overview-Regulation-Regulation on Online Finance Services Industry-Regulations on the business of loans facilitation."